docutils/docutils/docutils/docs/index.rst

   Client-developers
     developers using Docutils as a library,
     programmers developing *with* Docutils.
-  Component-developers:
+  Component-developers
     those who implement application-specific components,
     directives, and/or roles, separately from Docutils.
   Core-developers
-    developers of the Docutils codebase and participants in the Docutils project community.
+    contributors to the Docutils codebase and
+    participants in the Docutils project community.
   Re-implementers
     developers of alternate implementations of Docutils.